mohammad2928/SLTev/README.md

 ## Installation

-- If you using virtual environment, source your enviornment by the following command:
+- If you using virtual environment source your enviornment by the following command:

 ``` {r, engine='bash'}
 $ source path/to/virtualenv/bin/activate